 \subsection{Large Kernel Attention Tail (LKAT)}

-In previous SR networks~\cite{EDSR,RCAN,SAN,HAN,SwinIR}, the $3\times3$ convolution layer is widely used as the tail of the deep extraction backbone.
-However, it has a flaws in establish long-range connections, therefor limiting the representative capability of the finial reconstruction feature.
+In previous SR networks~\cite{EDSR,RCAN,SAN,HAN,SwinIR}, the vanilla convolution layer is widely used as the tail of the deep extraction backbone.
+However, it has a flaw in establishing long-range connections, therefore limiting the representative capability of the finial reconstruction feature.
 In order to summarize more reasonable information from the stacked MABs, we introduce the 7-9-1 LKA in the tail module.
 Concretely, the LKA is wrapped by two $1\times1$ convolutions as depicted in \cref{fig:Network_Detail}.
-The experimental results show that the LKAT module can efficiently aggregate the useful information and significantly improve the reconstruction quality.